wp-plugins/nextgen-facebook/readme.txt

 = Q. PCLZIP_ERR_BAD_FORMAT error when uploading the zip file? =

 **A.** This is a known error condition when WordPress runs out of disk space.
-Make sure your web server has enough disk space left to upload and install plugins.
-This may also be related to a WordPress bug in certain versions.
-Instead of uploading the zip file to install the plugin, you may want to use the *Manual Install* method documented in the FAQ.
+Make sure your web server has enough available disk space, and you have not exceeded a disk space quota, to upload and install the plugin.
+This error may also be related to a WordPress bug in certain versions.
+Instead of uploading the zip file using the WordPress admin interface, you may have to use the *Manual Install* method documented in the [Installation instructions](http://wordpress.org/plugins/nextgen-facebook/installation/).

 == Shortcodes ==